BetterCrypto/Applied-Crypto-Hardening/rst/source/methods.rst

 document is on a public git server, mirrored on GitHub.com and open for public scrutiny.
 However, write permissions to the document are only granted to vetted people.
-The list of reviewers can be found in the section “”.
+The list of reviewers can be found in the section “:raw-latex:`\nameref{section:Reviewers}`”.
 Every write operation to the document is logged via the “git” version control system and can thus be traced back to a specific author.
 We accept “git pull requests” on the github mirror [1]_ for this paper.

 Public peer-review and multiple eyes checking of our guide is the best strategy we can imagine at the present moment  [2]_.